 The following pages explore Australia's laws relating to:

-- withholding and withdrawing life-sustaining treatment from adults,
+- withholding and withdrawing life-sustaining treatment from adults

-- futile or non-beneficial treatment,
+- futile or non-beneficial treatment

-- emergency treatment, and
+- emergency medical treatment

 - children and end of life decision-making.

 Australia’s laws on Capacity and consent to medical treatment are discussed here.

 - New South Wales